At High Brew we’re passionate about giving back

 Improving quality of life & reducing carbon footprints

 Our Direct Trade partners have constructed three Micro-Wet Central Mills; outsourcing this wet process centralizes the production to one large facility versus each individual farmer performing this process on their own land less efficiently.
 The result of outsourcing is an improved quality of life for the farmer because they can focus more time on growing higher quality coffee and turning a higher profit with less physical labor.

 By improving infrastructure of this wet mill process to a centralized facility, direct trade is also promoting environmental sustainability.
 (Something that we at High Brew Coffee take very seriously!)
 When farmers are able to outsource this process they are decreasing water usage from 30 liters to 3 liters of water to produce each pound of coffee.
 And water purification at these mills saves over 20mm liters of water annually from contamination.

 Investing in the community & in its future

-The co-op has invested over $2 million dollars in education which has sent 1,069 people to college and university.
+Over time, our Direct Trade relationship has helped our partners raise $2 million dollars in education which has sent 1,069 people to college and university.
 They have also paid out over $15 million dollars in loans; many without interest rates are given every year.
 Younger generations receive a subsidy that gives them more money per pound of coffee produced to encourage them to stay in the family business which helps long-term sustainability in coffee farming.
 A majority of the younger generations would otherwise leave the industry creating supply shortages in the future.